 So what’s the real deal?
 Let’s find out all the answers related to Shilajit and its effect on Cancer.

 Does Shilajit Cure Cancer?

 No, Shilajit is also not a cure for cancer.
-But studies have found that Shilajit is toxic for Cancerous cells, however, that doesn’t mean you don’t need any other treatment.
-Curing cancer means removing the harmful cancerous cell without the use of Chemotherapy or medications but that is clearly not the case.
+However studies have found that Shilajit is toxic for Cancerous cells, however, that doesn’t mean you don’t need any other treatment.
+Curing cancer means removing the harmful cancerous cells without the use of Chemotherapy or medications but that is clearly not the case.

 Nevertheless, adding Shilajit to the diet does assist in your journey toward ringing the bell.
 Multiple studies have found it to be beneficial against various types of cancer.
 Let’s talk about them one by one.

 Does Shilajit Fight Cancer In 42 Hours?
 How True Is That?

 No, it does not.
 The claim that Shilajit will show results within 42 hours is totally false.
 This outlandish claim was first reported in a TikTok video.
 According to the video, the oil from Shilajit fruit can eliminate cancer within 42 hours and the government is trying to ban it because they will lose trillions of dollars.

 Every year, there are about 240,000 women who are diagnosed with Breast Cancer.
 Additionally, 2400 men every year also suffer from the same.
 According to the stats, 1 in every 8 women might develop this awful disease.

 The treatment for this disease is the same as any other type of Cancer.
 You will receive different therapies like Chemotherapy, hormone therapy, or radiation.
 Apart from them, Shilajit is also potent against Breast Cancer.

 A study stated that Mumijo aka Shilajit has an incredibly powerful effect on one type of cancerous cells.
 What’s more, Shilajit also showed little to no effect on the normal cells and only attacked cancer cells.